ellamac/ca-branching/README.md

 Answer the following questions:

-1. Can you use Pull Requests as a solo developer?
+1. Q: Can you use Pull Requests as a solo developer?
 Is there any benefit in this?
+    A: Yes and it can help noticing changes in your code and verifying that only wanted changes are pushed.
+It also gives another opportunity to cancel pushes if you accidentally pushed bad code.
-2. Assume you have already created a pull request.
+2. Q: Assume you have already created a pull request.
 What happens if you push additional commits to the same branch?
+    A: If I created a pull request but haven't merged it yet, the github page checks if the request conflicts with the branch everytime you visit the pull req.
+If the branch you're making the pull req to has been changed after you initially made a branch from it, it will alert about conflicts you have to solve.

-3. What are "tags", and how can they be useful in pull request handling?
+3. Q: What are "tags", and how can they be useful in pull request handling?
+    A: Tags or labels can help teams understand each others pull reqs.
+Tags can be for example 'fix', 'bug', 'feature', 'need help', ect to tell other developers what the changes in that pull req do or what it is for.